Kanban-Zai/kanban-zai-version-1.0/README.md

 To imlement Kanban-Zai in your project all you need to do is formally adopt the Kanban-Zai core by creating a version repository outlining the version of Kanban-Zai core that you are adopting in the read me.
 You will also need to list your team norms in norms.md and optionally in a file called feedback.md where you can document your experience with Kanban-Zai core and team norms that did or did not work out for you

+## CULTURE
+* reinforce reliability as a cultural value, most reliability issues between people can be boiled down to poor communication, which is easily fixed
+* Don't let blame blind you
+* Be ok with failure, do it often

 ## NOTES
 * Kanban-Zai core will be continuously improved, however no minor version will ever change the meaning of the major version.
 If there is a significant deviation in meaning the minor version will then become the next major version